Particular/docs.particular.net/transports/upgrades/rabbitmq-5to6.md

 ---
 title: RabbitMQ Transport Upgrade Version 5 to 6
-summary: Instructions on how to upgrade RabbitMQ Transport Version 5 to 6.
+summary: Instructions on how to upgrade RabbitMQ Transport from version 5 to 6.
-reviewed: 2020-07-03
+reviewed: 2020-07-23
 component: Rabbit
 isUpgradeGuide: true
 ---

-Version 6 is focused on supporting RabbitMQ.Client 6.1.0.
+Version 6 of the RabbitMQ transport is focused on supporting RabbitMQ.Client 6.1.0.

 ## .NET Framework